 Module 7: Health and Safety in Care (2 ECTS)

 Health and safety are a vital priority in all health and social care practice and this unit gives students an understanding of key principles that underpin work in the sector.
 On completing this unit, students will understand how to minimise risks to all individuals in healthcare settings, be they service users, their friends and family, or employees in the setting.
 At the end of the unit, students should be able to foresee potential hazards and know how to make appropriate responses to minimise risks, in the context of relevant legal and local policy requirements.

-Unit 8: Understanding Dementia (2 credits)
+Module 8: Understanding Dementia (2 ECTS)

 This Unit provides students with an understanding of the neurology and diagnosis of dementia.
 It provides students with the knowledge of the neurology of dementia to support the understanding of how individuals may experience dementia and its impact on them and others.
 It is viewed from a holistic standpoint and focuses on introducing students to person-centered care for individuals with dementia.

 Module 9: Caring for Individuals and Models of Care (3 ECTS)